ffmpeg-over-ip

 your-image

-For ffprobe support, add a symlink or a second mount:
+For ffprobe support, add a second mount:

 docker run \